pmd/pmd/docs/pages/7_0_0_release_notes.md

   For that reason, keeping around a hard distinction between "class metrics" and "operation metrics" is not useful.
 So in the Java framework for example, we removed the interfaces `JavaClassMetric`, `JavaOperationMetric`,  abstract classes for those, `JavaClassMetricKey`, and `JavaOperationMetricKey`.
 Metric constants are now all inside the `JavaMetrics` utility class.
 The same was done in the Apex framework.

   We don't really need abstract classes for metrics now.
-So `AbstractMetric` is also removed from core.
+So `AbstractMetric` is also removed from pmd-core.
 There is a factory method on the `Metric` interface to create a metric easily.

-* This makes it so, that `LanguageMetricsProvider` does not need type parameters.
+* This makes it so, that {% jdoc core::lang.metrics.LanguageMetricsProvider %} does not need type parameters.
 It can just return a `Set<Metric<?, ?>>` to list available metrics.

-* `Signature`s, their implementations, and the interface `SignedNode` have been deprecated until PMD 7.
-They don't carry their weight, and node streams allow replacing their usages very easily.
+* {% jdoc_old core::lang.metrics.Signature %}s, their implementations, and the interface `SignedNode` have been removed.
+Node streams allow replacing their usages very easily.

 ### External Contributions